mike-neck/detect-newer-action/README.md

-# action-lint-actions-version
+# detect-newer-action
-An action than checks whether the actions applied to your workflow is an older version.
+An action than detects newer actions applied to your workflow.